mahadi117/AdamaRobotics/README.md

 # AdamaRobotics
 ![Alt text](http://www.adamarobotics.com/wp-content/uploads/2017/07/cropped-LogoAdamaRobotics.jpg?raw=true "Adama Robotics")

-This is the repository for our Adama Robotics kits.
+This repository contains the codes for educational robotics kits by Adama Robotics.
-Here you can find the codes for our kits.
+- Skippy - Sunny - Zippy - Newton

 <h2> Do you want to learn robotics?
 Are you a robotics enthusiast?
 Are you a maker?
 Do you want to learn programming?
 Do you want to improve your basic electronics skills? </h2>